The Fluvarium

-The Fluvarium, meaning "windows on a stream", is a public centre for environmental education, located in St. John's, Newfoundland and Labrador, and is operated by the Quidi Vidi/Rennie's River Development Foundation.
+The Fluvarium, is a public centre for environmental education, located in St. John's, Newfoundland and Labrador, and operated by the Quidi Vidi/Rennie's River Development Foundation.
+The Quidi Vidi/Rennie's River Development Foundation also operates Lilypad Childcare Center.

 The lowest level of the Fluvarium features an underwater view of Nagle's Hill Brook through nine large viewing windows.
 Visitors can observe brown trout and salmon living in their natural habitat.
 The center also has a series of natural water aquariums and terrariums that showcase fish and amphibian species found throughout Newfoundland and Labrador.

 History

 Quidi Vidi/Rennie's River Development Foundation (QVRRDF) was established as a registered non-profit charitable organization in 1985.
 It was formed by a group of environmentalists and conservationists who were motivated to protect and enhance Rennie’s River, a major waterway flowing through the heart of St. John’s into Quidi Vidi Lake.
 The QVRRDF started with the goal cleaning up the polluted Rennie’s River and building a walking trail along its meandering path.

 To clean up Rennie’s River, a series of projects were undertaken including stream stabilization, general environmental restoration, and construction of a fish ladder.
 Since its inception, over 7.5 km of walking trails, including boardwalks and look-out areas, were completed along the banks of Rennie’s River and around Quidi Vidi Lake.

 In 1985, the foundation also received approval by the St. John's City Council to build an interpretation centre at Long Pond with a stream tank to "allow visitors to view, through a glass wall, the surface and bed of the river, where they will be able to observe trout spawning."

 By 1987, the QVRRDF began delivering environmental outreach programs to school children.
 The program focused on giving children a better understanding of the ecosystem of the river.

 The foundation spent the majority of 1988 securing funding for the construction of The Fluvarium.
 In June 1988, Prince Edward "turned the sod" at the site where the centre would be constructed.

 In November 1990, The Fluvarium opened to the public with the goal to educate the public and in particular school aged children about the importance of watersheds and how to treat them properly.
 It was officially opened by The Princess Anne, on July 2, 1991.
 The opening celebrations included the unveiling of a commemorative plaque, and a tour of the building and grounds.